Sugar Hill Primary School

 Attendance

-At Sugar Hill Primary School we have an Attendance Team who work together to achieve the best outcomes for all children and their families with regard to attendance.
-Our 2022-2023 Attendance Policy is uploaded to the Key Policies information alongside a shorter version providing guidance for parents and carers regarding their responsibilities in keeping school updated with any absences from school.
+Our 2023-2024 Attendance Policy is uploaded to the Key Policies information alongside a shorter version providing guidance for parents and carers regarding their responsibilities in keeping school updated with any absences from school.

 Our Attendance Team are:-